Darkvanilla22/SVG-Logo-Maker/README.md

 ## Tests

-To run tests for the README Generator, use the following command:
+To run tests for the SVG Logo Maker, use the following command:
 ```bash
 npm test
 ```